mobileink/migae-examples/basic1/README.md

     	<url-pattern>/test/*</url-pattern>
     </servlet-mapping>

-That looks correct; now double-check that we indeed made basic1.servlet.
+That looks correct; now double-check that we indeed compiled `basic1.servlet`.
 That is, make sure our source tree is correct - it should have /basic1/src/basic1/servlet.clj, and servlet.clj should start by declaring the namespace that matches the directory layout:

      (ns basic1.servlet ...